stefanesco/obsidize/README.md

 ### 📦 **Packaging Strategy**

-Obsidize uses an **optimized packaging strategy** that provides the best installation method for each platform:
+Obsidize uses an **packaging strategy** that reflects my access to different platforms:

 1. **📄 Universal JAR**: Works on any platform with Java 21+
 2. **🍺 Platform-Optimized Homebrew Packages**:
-   - **macOS ARM64**: Native executable (GraalVM) - fastest startup, no Java required
+   - **macOS ARM64**: Native executable (GraalVM) - fastest startup, no Java required (the platform on which it is developed and tested)
    - **macOS x86**: JLink runtime bundle - includes optimized JRE, reliable compatibility
    - **Linux**: JLink runtime bundle - includes optimized JRE, reliable cross-distro support